Naloxone

 How can I administer naloxone?

-1. Remove the intranasal spray from the box, then peel back the package to remove the device.
+2. If the individual is unresponsive, remove the intranasal spray from the box, then peel open the back of an individual package to remove an intranasal spray device.

-3. DO NOT spray a test dose into the air to see if the device works, there is only one dose in each intranasal spray device.
+4. DO NOT spray a test dose into the air to see if the device works; there is only one dose in each intranasal spray device.

-5. Press the plunger firmly to release the dose of naloxone into the nose, then remove the nasal spray from the nostril after delivering the dose.
+6. Press the plunger firmly to release the dose of naloxone into the nose, then remove the intranasal spray from the nostril after delivering the dose.

 Three step image to give Narcan: